sarhov/shopify-cookbook/maxmind-redirects.md

 # Redirect Users to a Country-Specific Site using Maxmind

-Using the below js format (simplified from maxminds sample here: http://dev.maxmind.com/geoip/geoip2/javascript/tutorial/) to look for the region codes and then redirect to url separately - reasons:
+Using the below js format (simplified from maxminds sample here: http://dev.maxmind.com/geoip/geoip2/javascript/tutorial/) to look for the region codes and then redirect to a specific url separately - reasons:
-* GB was region code for the UK code - but wasn't part of the url
+* GB was the region code for the UK  - but wasn't part of the url
-* despite maxminds claim to capture EU as a continent thsi wasn't redirecting - therefore all country codes need to be listed for Europe.
+* despite maxminds claim to capture EU as a continent this wasn't redirecting - therefore all country codes need to be listed for Europe.

 ```